3mam/PolySnake/README.md

 Weird problem is with floating-point numbers.
 Is behave differently between Desktop and Blazor.
 And this create some problems with proper calculation.
-But when I try investigate problem farther, I start feel more confused.

 ## Used for this project